Introduction

 Assessing Damages

 It is also important to understand the extent of the losses that clients have suffered.
 Lawyers analyze medical expenses, lost income, and repair expenses to see how much money has been lost.
 Emotional distress and pain are also part of it since they can impact your compensation as well.
-Legal experts set realistic expectations regarding any possibilities of recovery by quantifying losses.
-It enables clients to know what they may expect should their compensatory claim go ahead.
+Legal experts set realistic expectations for any recovery possibilities by quantifying losses.
+It enables clients to know what they may expect if their compensatory claim proceeds.

 Reviewing Insurance Policies